Beyond $\rho^{2/3}$ Scaling: Microscopic Origins and Multimessengers of High-Density Nuclear Symmetry Energy: Multi-messengers of high-density nuclear symmetry energy from heavy-ion collisions

 It is also seen that their prediction on the $\pi^-/\pi^+$ ratio using the RVUU model (originally giving $L=84$ MeV by default) with both the threshold effect and the pion in-medium effect is slightly larger than the upper bound of the experimental data.
 Nevertheless, reducing the symmetry energy slope parameter from 84 MeV to $L=59~\mathrm{MeV}$, the $\pi^-/\pi^+$ ratio is reduced and becomes consistent with the experimental results.

-We notice that there are ongoing efforts to further investigate effects of pion potential on the reaction dynamics and observables of heavy-ion collisions, see, e.g., Refs. \cite{Nat25,Dan25}.
+We notice that there are ongoing efforts to further investigate pion and $\Delta$ potentials as well as their connections with nucleon potentials using observables of heavy-ion collisions, see, e.g., Refs. \cite{Nat25,Dan25}.
 Effects of pion potential are normally intertwined with other issues in simulating heavy-ion collisions.
-However, not all studies have incorporated necessarily the pion potential consistently in all places.
+However, not all studies have necessarily incorporated the pion potential consistently in all processes.
 For instance, the pion potential may also affect how the $\Delta$ potential is related to the nucleon potential.
 Thus, there is presently no community consensus on the form and effects of pion potential on the $\pi^-/\pi^+$ ratio in heavy-ion collisions.

-Electromagnetic potentials also affect the $\pi^-/\pi^+$ ratio especially at low kinetic energies during heavy-ion collisions, see, e.g., Refs.\cite{nature,Wolf,Lib79,Ben,Gyu81,Sch82} for examples of earlier studies.
-They need to be carefully incorporated in transport models \cite{Pawel,Li95,OuLi,Wei17,Stone1,Stone2} to extract reliably information about the nuclear EOS especially the relatively weak nucleon isovector potential and/or pion potential.
-Effects of the latter may be compatible with those due to the electromagnetic field depending on the isospin asymmetry and density reached as well as the geometry during the reaction.
+Moreover, electromagnetic potentials also affect the $\pi^-/\pi^+$ ratio, especially at low kinetic energies during heavy-ion collisions, see, e.g., Refs.\cite{nature,Wolf,Lib79,Ben,Gyu81,Sch82} for examples of earlier studies.
+They need to be carefully incorporated in transport models \cite{Pawel,Li95,OuLi,Wei17,Stone1,Stone2} to extract reliable information about the nuclear EOS, especially the relatively weak nucleon isovector potential and/or pion potential.
+Effects of the latter may be compatible with those due to the electromagnetic field, depending on the isospin asymmetry and density reached, as well as the geometry (impact parameter, orientation, and deformations, etc) during the reaction.